YukinoKoh/multiuser_blog_template/README.md

 ### Database
-This app as a default has 2 entity kinds: Note and User
+This app as a default has 3 entity kinds: User, Blog, and Comment

 ```
 class User(db.Model):